How A $2 Billion U.S. Plan To Save Salmon In The Northwest Is Failing

 Invest in quality science journalism by making a donation to Science Friday.

-Tony Schick is an investigative and data reporter with Oregon Public Broadcasting’s Science and Environment Unit in Portland, Oregon.
+Tony Schick is a reporter with Oregon Public Broadcasting and ProPublica, based in Portland, Oregon.

 Irena Hwang is a data reporter with ProPublica in Atlanta, Georgia.